Bulgaria

 Special Requirements:

-• A medical COVID-19 certificate might be requested from each participant.
-The participants should have medical insurance including COVID-19 treatment and repatriation.
-The participants should inform the project staff about any health issues, allergies, and food preferences.
+• Participants should inform the project staff in advance about any health issues, allergies, and food preferences.

-• Participants are expected to bring a laptop having at least 10 GB free disk space, a mouse and a USB flash drive.
-Bringing a personal DSLR camera is not required, but is recommended -- there is no better way of gaining new digital photography skills than exploring the capacities of your own camera.
+• Participants are expected to bring a laptop with at least 10 GB of free disk space, a mouse, and a USB flash drive.
+While bringing a personal DSLR camera is not required, it is recommended, as using your own camera is an excellent way to improve digital photography skills.

 • The reimbursement payment does not cover insurance.
-It is necessary to arrange your own insurance before your trip to Bulgaria.
-All EU citizens can use Bulgarian medical services as long as they can provide evidence of their home-country health insurance with a card, certificate, etc.
+It is essential to arrange your own insurance before your trip to Bulgaria and Serbia.
+All EU citizens can access Bulgarian medical services with proof of their home-country health insurance, such as a card or certificate.
+This option does not apply in Serbia, which is not an EU country.

-• Participants should bring clothes and toiletries suitable for diverse weather conditions varying from warm and sunny to rainy, windy and even cold.
+• Participants should bring clothing and toiletries suitable for varying weather conditions, ranging from warm and sunny to rainy, windy, and cold.

-• Participants are also expected to prepare for the field school by reading the BHFS handbook that will be sent by e-mail before the beginning of the project.
+• Participants are expected to prepare for the expedition by reading the materials provided by the BHFS before the project begins.

-• All participants will be asked to release the copyright on all graphic materials they create and contribute to during the expedition (which may include maps, drawings, photographic images, etc.) to the Balkan Heritage Foundation for non-commercial use.
+• All participants will be required to release copyright on all graphic materials they create and contribute during the expedition (including maps, drawings, photographic images, etc.) to the Balkan Heritage Foundation for non-commercial use.

 Click here to watch testimonials of our former students.